m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 <br />
 <br />

-This tutorial will guide you on how to host a/multiple Reflex Arena servers(s) on linux using wine.
+This tutorial will guide you on how to host a/multiple Reflex Arena dedicated servers(s) on linux using wine.

 ## Table of contents :